Controllable Pareto Multi-Task Learning: Controllable Pareto Multi-Task Learning

-Since we want to control the trade-off preference at the inference time, we need to train a model suitable for all preference vector $\vp$ in the valid set $\vP$ but not just a single point.
-Suppose we have a probability distribution on all possible preference vector $\vp \sim P_{\vp}$, a general goal would be:
+Since we want to control the trade-off preference at the inference time, the proposed model should learn to perform well for all valid preference vectors rather than a single one.
+Suppose we have a probability distribution $P_{\vp}$ for all valid preference vector $\vp$, a general goal would be:

-It is hard to optimize the parameters within the expectation directly.
-We use Monte Carlo method to sample the preference vector, and use the stochastic gradient descent algorithm to train the deep neural network.
-At each step, we can sample one preference vector $\vp$ and optimize the loss function:
+However, it is hard to optimize the trainable parameters $\vphi$ within the expectation directly.
+We use Monte Carlo method to sample the preference vectors, and use the stochastic gradient descent algorithm to train the hypernetwork-based MTL model.
+We can sample one preference vector $\vp$ at a time and optimize the loss function:

-At each iteration $t$, if we have a valid gradient direction $\vd_t$ for the loss $\mathcal{L}(g(\vp|\vphi_t))$, we can simply update the parameters with gradient descent $\vphi_{t + 1} = \vphi_{t} - \eta \vd_t$.
+At each iteration $t$, if we have a valid gradient direction $\vd_t$ for the multi-objective loss $\mathcal{L}(g(\vp|\vphi_t))$, we can simply update the parameters with gradient descent $\vphi_{t + 1} = \vphi_{t} - \eta \vd_t$.
 For the preference-conditioned linear scalarization case as in problem~(\ref{eq_linear}), the calculation of $\vd_t$ is straightforward:

-For the preference-conditioned multiobjective optimization problem~(\ref{eq_pareto_mtl}), to deal with the angle constraints, we can rewrite it as the following equivalent problem:
+For the preference-conditioned multiobjective optimization problem~(\ref{eq_pareto_mtl}), a valid descent direction should simultaneously reduce all losses and activated constraints.

-Since the preference vector $\vp$ and all reference vectors $\vU = \{\vu^{(1)}, \vu^{(2)}, \cdots, \vu^{(K)}\}$ are unit vectors, a smaller angle with the vectors is equal to a larger inner product.
-The smallest angle between $\mathcal{L}(\vtheta)$ and the preference vector $\vp$ is equal to the largest inner product $\vp^T \mathcal{L}(\vtheta)$.
-A valid descent direction for problem~(\ref{eq_pareto_mtl_v2}) should reduce all losses and activated constraints.
 One valid descent direction can be written as a linear combination of all tasks with dynamic weight $\valpha_i(t)$: